tru-technoid/NextGen-Travel/README.md

 ### Prerequisites
 - **Node.js** and **npm**: Ensure Node.js is installed.
 [Download it here](https://nodejs.org/).
 - **MongoDB**: Install MongoDB locally or set up a remote MongoDB instance.
-- **Postman"": Use to create, test, and manage APIs, Send and Receive API requests.
+- **Postman**: Use to create, test, and manage APIs, Send and Receive API requests.

 ---